Museum OPEN hours:

 As a result of the 1918 Migratory Bird Treaty Act which banned the hunting of migratory waterfowl, bird carving evolved from a hunting decoy to a much loved art form.
 Bird carvers who had up to that time made a living from the production and sale of hunting decoys changed their focus to include a wider range of species.
 Carvings have become a decorative art and the intricate details that artists put into their pieces give you a sense that the birds are very real.
 Today, collectors focus on the preservation and recognition of bird carving as an art form.

-Birds and other carved pieces by local carvers; Maurence "Square" Gould, Dan Gould and others will be a featured exhibit this summer.
+Birds and other carved pieces by local carvers; Maurence "Square" Gould, Ken Young, Dan Gould and others will be a featured exhibit this summer.

 is an exciting web collection of vintage images of Orleans; teams, class pics and more!

 Community Preservation Act

 The Society is currently working on several preservation projects made possible through grants